-- 1. The League discloses personal information to third parties only for the purposes identified in the privacy notice and with the implicit consent of the member. - 12 2.
-The League communicates its privacy policy to all identified third parties and obtains written 13 agreements from these parties that its practices ensure the security and confidentiality of the 14 personal information given.
+- 1. The League discloses personal information to third parties only for the purposes identified in the privacy notice and with the implicit consent of the member. - 2.
+The League communicates its privacy policy to all identified third parties and obtains written agreements from these parties that its practices ensure the security and confidentiality of the personal information given.

 - 1. The only identified third party that requires members' personal information is the mailing company, entrusted with labelling magazines for the post.
 The personal information forwarded includes only members' names, addresses and the council to which they belong.
 These records, sent on disk, are promptly returned following the labelling process.
 No information is retained by the mailing company. - 2.
 A contract exists between the mailing company and the League that members' personal information will be protected from loss, misuse, unauthorized access, disclosure, alteration (with the exception of an address accuracy check required by Canada Post) and destruction.
 The contract stipulates that the level of protection is equivalent to that of the League and limits the use of the personal information to purposes necessary to fulfill the contract. - 3.
 Should the need arise to disclose personal information to additional third parties for new purposes or uses not outlined in the privacy notice, members will be informed in The Canadian League, at least six months in advance, and consent will be implied.
 Written requests to "opt out" will be accepted. - 4.
-For external and identified third parties, the privacy officer will: - a. monitor complaints to identify indications of any misuse of personal information by third parties - b. respond to any knowledge of a third party using or disclosing personal information in variance with the League's privacy policies and procedures and contractual arrangements - c. mitigate any harm caused by the use or disclosure of personal information by an identified third party in violation of the League's privacy policies and procedures - d. take remedial action in the event that a third party misuses personal information - 5.
-For internal unidentified third parties (i.e., councils at other levels), the privacy officer will: - a. inform the third party of its breach of policy and request that it immediately cease using the information
+A contract exists between the third-party supplier of marketing services and the League that protects members from sale, loss, misuse, unauthorized access, disclosure, alteration and

-- b. request that the third party retrieve any personal information circulated - c. inform the third party that it must contact each member whose personal information has been disclosed and take appropriate remedial action to mitigate any harm
+- destruction.
+The contract stipulates that the level of protection is equivalent to that of the League and limits the use of the personal information to purposes necessary to fulfill the contract. - 4 5.
+For external and identified third parties, the privacy officer will: - a. monitor complaints to identify indications of any misuse of personal information by third parties - b. respond to any knowledge of a third party using or disclosing personal information in variance with the League's privacy policies and procedures and contractual arrangements - c. mitigate any harm caused by the use or disclosure of personal information by an identified third party in violation of the League's privacy policies and procedures - d. take remedial action in the event that a third party misuses personal information - 6.
+For internal unidentified third parties (i.e., councils at other levels), the privacy officer will: - a. inform the third party of its breach of policy and request that it immediately cease using the information - b. request that the third party retrieve any personal information circulated - c. inform the third party that it must contact each member whose personal information has been disclosed and take appropriate remedial action to mitigate any harm

-4 SECURITY
+18 SECURITY

-- 6 1.
-The League protects personal information against unauthorized access. - 7 2.
+- 1. The League protects personal information against unauthorized access. - 2.
 Members will be notified of the types of security measures used to protect their personal information.

-- 1. Only authorized national office staff has access to personal information through the application of user names and passwords. - 12 2.
-All changes to personal information are dated and include the name of the user who has modified the record. - 14 3.
+- 24 1.
+Only authorized national office staff has access to personal information through the application of user names and passwords. - 26 2.
+All changes to personal information are dated and include the name of the user who has modified the record. - 28 3.
 Information on members is stored with a professional IT service provider in Toronto. - 4.
-The file server is accessible by national office staff through a series of security names and passwords. - 17 5.
+The file server is accessible by national office staff through a series of security names and passwords. - 31 5.
 Hard copies of the membership lists are placed in locked filing cabinets.

-18 QUALITY
+32 QUALITY